What is pelvic floor physical therapy?

 During your first office visit, your physical therapist (thankfully, most of them are women) will take your medical history.
 She’ll want to learn about your symptoms, any medications you’re taking, your diet, and your sexual history.
 She probably will inquire about your emotional comfort with this type of treatment.
 If she conducts a pelvic exam, she will evaluate your posture, flexibility, and pelvic floor muscle strength.
 Based on her findings, your “physio” will recommend a treatment plan, typically 30–60 minute weekly sessions over 6–8 weeks.
 Many women see tremendous improvement after these initial sessions, while others may continue weekly treatments or move to less frequent (e.g., monthly) maintenance sessions.

 What your physical therapist does during each session will vary.
 Pelvic floor treatments typically include internal manipulation of the pelvic floor through the vagina or rectum.
-She will stretch and massage the tissues that aren’t working correctly.
+Your therapist, usually a woman, will stretch and massage the tissues that aren’t working correctly.
 The therapy can be awkward, and in some cases painful, so your therapist will do her best to distract you and make you comfortable.

-In treating stress incontinence, your therapist may focus on pelvic floor muscle training by asking you to perform Kegel exercises.
+In treating stress incontinence, your therapist may focus on pelvic floor exercises by asking you to perform Kegels.
 To assess the strength of your pelvic floor muscle contractions, she uses her finger or a vaginally inserted, computerized probe to measure your contractions.
 As many as 25% of women don’t do Kegel exercises correctly.
 If you’re in that group, your physio will coach you to improve your technique.
-She may also use an electrical stimulation device to help activate the correct muscles.
+She may also use an electrical stimulation (e-stim) device to help activate the correct muscles.
 These devices deliver a signal that causes the pelvic floor muscles to contract, essentially doing your Kegel exercises for you.

 In addition to the hands-on aspect of physical therapy, your therapist may provide education on lifestyle changes that are key to improving your pelvic floor health.
 For treating incontinence, these may include modifications to your diet and fluid intake.

-Pelvic floor physical therapy can provide wonderful benefits.
+Pelvic floor physical therapy can provide useful benefits.
 Women who had given up hope are often amazed at the life-changing results.
-However, for some women, obtaining treatment can be difficult for a whole host of reasons.
+However, for some women, obtaining treatment can be difficult for a host of reasons.